Circular orderability of 3-manifold groups: Rational longitudes and knot manifolds

-On the other hand, if $M_1$ is Seifert fibred then $M_1(\lambda_1)$ is irreducible by \cite{Hei2}, unless $\lambda_1$ is the class of a regular fibre.
+On the other hand, if $M_1$ is Seifert fibred then $M_1(\lambda_1)$ is irreducible by \cite{Hei2} unless $\lambda_1$ is the class of a regular fibre; so we need only consider the case that $\lambda_1$ is the class of a regular fibre.
 For $\lambda_1$ to be the class of a regular fibre, $M_1$ must have nonorientable base orbifold.
 In this case, since $\mathrm{rk}(H_1(M_1; \mathbb{Q})) =1$ we know the base orbifold must be a once-punctured projective plane and we compute

 where $\mu$ is a class dual to $\lambda_1 =h$ on $\partial M_1$.
 Therefore

 which is isomorphic to the free product with amalgamation